Landscape Design · New York City

 Concept Landscape Design

-We develop a concept landscape plan — a scaled drawing that shows the overall spatial organization of the outdoor space, including hardscaping zones, planting areas, lighting strategy, and key design features.
-The concept is presented alongside material references and precedent images so you can evaluate the design direction before detailed development begins.
+A scaled concept plan showing the overall spatial organization — hardscaping zones, planting areas, lighting strategy, and key design features — presented alongside material references and precedent images so you can evaluate the design direction before detailed development begins.

 04